KornbotDevUltimatorKraton/Coviddetectedmachinelatest_softwareupdate/README.md

-# Coviddetectedmachinelatest_softwareupdate
+# CovidDetectorMachinesoftware
-Covid detector machine latest software update
+CovidDetectormachine software gui to control the function of the catesian robot movement